bamonie/course-project-for-Coursera-Getting-and-Cleaning-Data-/README.md

     Create a second, independent tidy set with the average of each variable for each activity and each subject.
     Write the data set to the tidy_data.txt file.

+The tidy_data.txt in this repository was created by running the run_analysis.R script using R version 3.5.2 (02/06/2019) on Windows 7 64-bit edition.

+This script requires the dplyr package .